Operation White: Court of Inquiry

 FIight Lieutenant MacLachlan, whom I got to know well in Malta, would not have taken off from the Argus if he had anticipated a flight lasting three hours.
 On any long-distance flight, particularly if it were over the sea, it would be against the very nature of any fighter pilot not to economise on petrol.
 To my mind the Navy did not take them close enough.

+The Prime Minister, Winston Churchill, wrote that "Never again were the margins cut so fine, and though many similar operations took place in the future never did such a catastrophe recur".

 Subsequent operations

 Sergeant Pickering wrote of the survivors, "When the reinforcement arrived, partially, the pilots brought in ideas that had evolved in the Battle of Britain.
 Apart from air tactics, these included the selection of air leaders other than by seniority in rank".
 Shortly after midnight on the morning of 22 November an Italian bomber emerged from thick cloud and dropped bombs, which caused little damage and no casualties, while escaping from a Hurricane manoeuvring to intercept.
 As the bomber flew low over Malta, a machine-gunner opened fire, machine-gun belts fell out of the aircraft and were recovered by troops nearby.